mclab-hbrs/blockchainify/README.md

 # Blockchainify
-This tool upgrades any text into a festival of marketing Hype Words.
+This tool upgrades any text into a festival of marketing hype words.

 To use it, just run it with Python: